velipso/polybooljs/README.md

 1. Clips polygons for all boolean operations
 2. Removes unnecessary vertices
 3. Handles segments that are coincident (overlap perfectly, share vertices, one inside the other, etc)
 4. Uses formulas that take floating point irregularities into account (via configurable epsilon)
+5. Proides an API for constructing efficient sequences of operations

 # Demo